Infogain-GenAI/AutoReviewer/README.md

 # 🤖 Automated Code Reviews powered by ChatGPT 🤖

-A GitHub action uses OpenAI's GPT-4 to perform automated code reviews.
+A GitHub action uses Azure OpenAI with GPT-4o model to perform automated code reviews.
 When you create a PR, our action will automatically review the code and suggest changes, just like a human code reviewer would.

 ## 🚀 How to use it

-- Get an API Key from [OpenAI](https://platform.openai.com/account/api-keys)
+- Get an Azure OpenAI API Key
+- Get the Instance name of Azure OpenAI
+- Deploy the model in Azure OpenAI Studio and get the deployment name
+- Get the API version
-- Add it as a GitHub secret
+- Add the above four variables as GitHub secrets
 - Setup an action that runs on every PR

 ```YAML